Can you trust a Forex robot advisor?

 On the one hand, experts note an increase in demand for robot assistants.

-Thus, according to experts, the size of investments that will be managed by special programs in the coming years will increase more than 10 times, and will reach $8.3 trillion.
+Thus, according to expert forecasts, the volume of investments managed by special programs will increase more than 10-fold in the coming years, reaching $8.3 trillion.

-At the same time, distrust of robot advisors is growing, and for good reason.
+At the same time, mistrust of robot advisors is growing, and there are good reasons for this.

-So, let's figure out how such automatic systems work and whether they can be trusted.
+So, let's figure out how such automated systems work and whether they can be trusted.

 The robot is what it is